 Ruth Higgins SC is a leading commercial silk specialising in competition law, class actions, energy, media, corporate criminal and corporations matters.
 She has been included in Best Lawyers Australia since it commenced in 2008 and was included in 3 categories and named Lawyer of the Year for ADR (Sydney) in 2020.
 Ruth has been included in Chambers Global since 2011 and was described in the 2019 edition as a "very thorough force to be reckoned with."
 She is listed in Doyle's Guide as a preeminent silk in competition law, and is also listed in commercial litigation, insolvency law, and media and telecommunications law.

-Competition law: Ruth acts for both private parties and the ACCC.
-She has appeared unled and led in the High Court in Flight Centre, the CMFEU case concerning agreed civil penalties, and in Part IIIA proceedings concerning the Port of Newcastle.
+Competition law: Ruth successfully acted for TPG, Pacific National and AGL in contested merger proceedings against the ACCC.
+For the ACCC and the Commonwealth, she successfully acted in the High Court in Flight Centre and the CMFEU case concerning agreed civil penalties, alongside other cases.
 Ruth appeared in the first two modern criminal cartel prosecutions and is regularly briefed in such matters.
-Her merger appearances include being counsel for AGL in the successful Macquarie Generation acquisition, for Pacific National in the Aurizon/Pacific National proceedings, and for TPG in its proposed merger with Vodafone.
-She has acted for Apple, Cement Australia, the Australian Jockey Club and many others in contested Part IV proceedings.
+She has acted for Apple, Cement Australia, the Australian Jockey Club, NSW Ports and many others in contested Part IV proceedings.

-Consumer and regulatory matters: In consumer and regulatory matters, Ruth has acted for parties including Telstra, Qantas, Woolworths, Westpac and the ACCC, ASIC, and APRA.
+Consumer and regulatory matters: Ruth has acted for parties including Telstra, Qantas, Woolworths, Westpac and the ACCC, ASIC, and APRA.
 Ruth's wider regulatory experience includes advising CBA and acting for Tabcorp and Westpac in respect of allegations under the AML/CTF Act, and acting for banks and other institutions defending proceedings flowing from the Financial Services Royal Commission.

-Class actions: Ruth has acted for various defendants in major class actions, including: Westpac, VW, Audi and Skoda in respect of diesel emissions; in the Takata air bags proceedings for Nissan; Infigen in respect of a bushfire class action, and for IOOF in the Provident debentures class action.
+Class actions: Ruth has acted for various defendants in major class actions, including: Woolworths; Westpac; VW, Audi and Skoda in respect of diesel emissions; in the Takata air bags proceedings for Nissan; Infigen in respect of a bushfire class action, and for IOOF in the Provident debentures class action.

 Corporate crime: including insider trading, bribery of foreign public officials and related areas.

-Public inquiries and commissions: Senior Counsel for the CBA in the Banking Royal Commission; for CPH in the IGLA's inquiry into the Crown Casino; as counsel assisting the ACCC East Coast Gas Enquiry; and in private and public hearings of the ICAC.
+Public inquiries and commissions: Ruth was Senior Counsel for the CBA in the Banking Royal Commission; for CPH in the IGLA's inquiry into the Crown Casino; as counsel assisting the ACCC East Coast Gas Enquiry; and has acted in private and public hearings of the ICAC.